 If the damage exceeds your deductible you should make a claim with your local insurance agent.
 When you do so, you'll be given a date and time for an adjuster to come out and inspect your roof with you AND your chosen roofing contractor.

 This is often the part of the process that is overlooked.
 Remember, your roofing contractor represents YOU and the well-being of your property while the adjuster is representing your insurance provider.
 Having a qualified roofing contractor at these adjuster meetings like River Oaks Roofing greatly reduces any chance of the adjuster mislabeling damage or flat out overlooking it leaving you with either a denial or only approval for a minor repair when you truly need a complete roof replacement.

 Keeping your roofing contractor in the know about when your adjuster meeting is will help mitigate a lot of the setbacks that come along with only being approved for a small repair or a full-fledged denial of any damage.

-*At the end of the adjuster meeting, River Oaks Construction will present you with a letter of intent that will give your consent for us to work with your insurance on your behalf on recovering any depreciation applicable, submitting supplements for any damages that are found after the roof replacement starts, and also acts as an agreement to use River Oaks Construction as your contractor throughout your roof replacement process.
+*At the end of the adjuster meeting, River Oaks Roofing will present you with a letter of intent that will give your consent for us to work with your insurance on your behalf on recovering any depreciation applicable, submitting supplements for any damages that are found after the roof replacement starts, and also acts as an agreement to use River Oaks Roofing as your contractor throughout your roof replacement process.